pifroggi/vs_undistort/README.md

 # Video Distortion Removal for Vapoursynth
-Also known as atmospheric turbulance mitigation, warp stabilization, film shrink distortion fix, dewobble, dewiggle, detilt, rectification, heat haze removal.
+Also known as atmospheric turbulance mitigation, warp stabilization, film shrink or VHS distortion fix, dewobble, dewiggle, detilt, rectification, heat haze removal.
 Can help with distortions from low bitrate compression or old codecs like MPEG2.

 This does not do general video stabilization for shaky footage, only removes distortions within the frames.
 It is recommented to stabilize first if needed.